js-arias/gm-paleomap/README.md

 The landscape features are taken from Scotese and Wright (2018) paleoDEMs, available at [EarthByte page](https://www.earthbyte.org/paleodem-resource-scotese-and-wright-2018/).
-The digitalization uses the following convention, to make more or less compatible with the [EarthByte model](https://github.com/js-arias/gm-earthbyte):
+The digitalization uses the following convention to make more or less compatible with the [EarthByte model](https://github.com/js-arias/gm-earthbyte):

 Elevation      | Key | Environment